Frequently Asked Questions Site Under Construction

 It is standard practice to include both vehicular circulation and pedestrian circulation.
 All of the D.E.C. numbers we use are based upon vehicular circulation only.
 Any pedestrian circulation is just icing on the cake.

-We use the traffic counts calculated by the Citrus County Traffic Monitoring Program, not from a hired third party.
-You can view the raw data here:
+We use the traffic counts calculated by the State Of Florida DOT or Citrus County Traffic Monitoring Program, not from a hired third party.